Travel the globe on a thrilling ancient adventure

 Next up is a book that introduces what archaeologists do.
 As you read about ancient history, you may wonder, how does anyone today know how the ancients lived?
 This book helps answer that question: Archaeologists find clues like homes, tools, toys and pots.
 When paired with historical documents, these clues explain what life was like in ancient times.

 Then you come to the centerpiece of the History program: V.M.
 Hillyer's story-based Child's History of the World.
-Hillyer writes the most readable history I've seen, in the tone of a wise, kind grandfather.
-He doesn't talk down to children – he meets them right at their level.
+Hillyer writes the most readable history I've seen.
+This book meets children at their level and brings them into the stories and events that shaped the ancient world.
+Your children will get a real sense of what it was like to live in Ancient times.

 Hillyer's book, as delightful as it is, is not illustrated.
 To make history more understandable and memorable, the schedule assigns illustrated pages in The Usborne Book of World History.
 Either book on its own would be good, but the combination is outstanding.